The conversation you've been avoiding — how to start talking about what you're seeing

 What Happens Next

 Your parent might say, "Yes, I've been noticing it too and I'm scared."
-If that happens, something important has been broken through.
+If that happens, something important has broken through.
 The isolation ends and recognition becomes shared.
 From there, conversation can turn toward next steps: calling their doctor, scheduling an appointment, having conversations with their other children, taking things one step at a time.

 Your parent might also say, "I don't think anything is wrong" or "You're overreacting."
 That doesn't mean the conversation failed.
 It means you've planted a seed.
 They're now aware that you're noticing something, even if they're not ready to agree with you.
 Over time, as they experience more of the changes you've been seeing, they might come to their own understanding.
 They might eventually bring it up, ask you if you still think something is wrong, or decide on their own to see a doctor.